Frequently Asked Questions: Fellowship-wide Vote

 For purposes of this fellowship-wide vote, each “occurrence” of a meeting (meaning each separate day a group/meeting that meets multiple days a week meets) is considered a separate group/meeting (even if the 3 occurrences consider themselves to be one group/meeting for all other purposes) that is required to receive a ballot according to this procedure.
 The same set of documents sets forth that groups/meetings for the purposes of this motion means each occurrence, for purposes of a meeting/group that meets multiple times every week.
 And so according to the Service Manual, each occurrence of a meeting/group must receive its own ballot for purposes of this vote.

-If we’re a meeting/group that meets multiple days each week, but consider ourselves to be one meeting/group (and so we receive multiple ballots – one for each “occurance” of our meeting/group) what happens if we choose to only return one ballot and not the others we were sent to us?
+If we’re a meeting/group that meets multiple days each week, but consider ourselves to be one meeting/group (and so we receive multiple ballots – one for each “occurrence” of our meeting/group what happens if we choose to only return one ballot and not the other’s that were sent to us?

 The results of the vote will be based on whether or not “3/4 of the returned ballots” are in favor or not of the proposed change, so the results are determined based only on a count of the returned ballots.
 After all votes are returned, MA World Services will count the returned votes, and calculate how many “yes” votes were received.
 According to the process set out in the Service Manual version 7.1, only if 3/4 or more of the returned votes are “yes” votes in favor of the proposed changes, will the proposed changes take effect.
 So while every single vote counts, and goes towards or against creating (or not creating) 3/4 in favor needed to make the proposed change, ballots that are not returned will be null, and not be counted.